 The York City Pastor's Summit

-In May 2010, Mayor C. Kim Bracey held the first York City Pastors’ Summit that was designed to uphold the mission of joining together the faith community to be a model of “the unity of the Body of Christ”, demonstrate that it is possible for faith leaders to cross denominations, theological, racial and cultural lines in order to accomplish a common purpose and provide answers to addressing pressing community related issues.
+In May 2010, Mayor C. Kim Bracey held the first York City Pastors’ Summit that was designed to uphold the mission of joining together the faith community to demonstrate that it is possible for faith leaders to cross denominations, theological, racial and cultural lines in order to accomplish a common purpose and provide answers to addressing pressing community related issues.

 The following three questions were asked: